stevenselcuk/nearPlane/README.md

 *   **Easy Web-Based Configuration**: An initial setup mode allows you to easily connect the device to your Wi-Fi and set your location.
 *   **Factory Reset**: An easy hardware-button-based reset to clear settings.

+## Install

+It's listing on m5burner now! 🎉 Search as "nearPlane" and burn directly your device or 👇🏻

 ## Do you want one?

 ### Prerequisites